Mein Real: History

 With the change of ownership of real, the brand identity also changed.
-The real brand was given up on July 1, 2022, and the locations were rebranded as mein real (my real), and the long-standing claim Einmal hin.
+The real brand was given up on 1 July 2022, and the locations were rebranded as mein real (my real), and the long-standing claim Einmal hin.
 Alles drin., which has been part of the company since 2008, was replaced with alles was ich mag!.

+On 30 September 2023, Mein Real filed an application to commence insolvency proceedings under self-administration.
+All 5,000 employees, all 62 stores and the corporate headquarters are to be affected as part of the insolvency.
+Salaries will continue to be paid for employees working for the company.
+On November 20, 2023, it was announced that 18 stores would be taken over by competitors (13 stores to Rewe, three to Kaufland and one store to Edeka), while the remaining 45 stores that did not find a new owner would be closed by the end of March 2024.
+With the closure and sale of the remaining stores, real GmbH ceased business operations.

 Logos

 Products

 As well as food, Real also offers a wide assortment of household goods, electrical appliances, books, media, textiles and footwear (sports and regular footwear were concessions owned by Hamm Market Solutions GmbH & Co KG, based in Osnabruck, Germany), sports goods, and stationery.
 In addition to branded products, several store brands were offered including discount label TiP (Toll im Preis - Great Price), mid-price real Quality, premium brand realSelection, real Bio organic products and Watson consumer electronics.